 The hard truth is that some dads will struggle with overcoming their preconceived notions of how girls should be raised.
 But with a healthy dose of perspective and openness, any dad can excel at raising a girl.
 They just have to start early.

 Harsh Truth #1: Dads Can’t Be Squeamish About Changing a Girl’s Diapers

 This anxiety, by the way, is completely normal.
-The weirdness dads feel is all based on the fact they’ve lived many adult years where the female genitalia is viewed in a wildly different context.
+The weirdness dads feel is all based on the fact they’ve lived many adult years where the vulva is viewed in a wildly different context.
 So, it’s important to take a deep breath and lean into the fact that changing diapers is simply about paternal care and nurturing.